IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

             class Intercom_1 {                             // Each entry defines a network
                 name = "intercom_1";                       // This is a unique identifier for the network displayName = "Crew intercom";             // Name of the intercom network displayed to the players
-                // "all" is a wildcard that selects, in this case, all turrets (not including ffv). allowedPositions[] = {"driver", "commander", {"turret", "all"}};
+                // "all" is a wildcard that selects, in this case, all turrets (not including ffv) allowedPositions[] = {"driver", "commander", {"turret", "all"}};
-                // Commander FFV turret and turret positions [1] and [2] do not have access to crew intercom. disabledPositions[] = {{"Turret", {0,0}, {1}, {2}}};
+                // Commander FFV turret and turret positions [1] and [2] do not have access to crew intercom disabledPositions[] = {{"Turret", {0,0}, {1}, {2}}};
                 // Noone else can have access to this intercom network limitedPositions[] = {};